Privacy Policy

 • Contract data (e.g. completed subscriptions),

-• Device and server-side data (e.g. Device information, IP addresses).
+• Device-side and server-side data (e.g. Device information, IP addresses).

-Detailed information on the individual processing purposes and the legal basis for processing can be found below in this data protection declaration.
+Detailed information on the individual processing purposes and the legal bases for processing can be found below in this privacy policy.

 TLS encryption

 For security reasons and to protect the transmission of confidential content that you send to us as the site operator, our website uses TLS encryption.
-This means that data that you transmit via this website cannot be read by third parties during transport.
-You can recognize an encrypted connection by the “https://” address line of your browser and the lock symbol in the browser line.
+This means that data you submit via this website cannot be read by third parties during transmission.
+You can recognize an encrypted connection by the “https://” in your browser's address bar and the padlock icon in the browser bar.

 Connection setup and server log files

-Each time the website is accessed, the server automatically processes data and information from the accessing device and temporarily stores it in log files.
+Each time the website is accessed, the server automatically processes data and information from the accessing device and temporarily stores this data in log files.
 This includes information from the so-called HTTP header, in particular the user agent.
 The following data is processed:

 • Address of the visited page or name and path of the requested file,